russellballestrini/russell.ballestrini.net/content/2019-01-19-aws-nvme-to-block-mapping.rst

 **Please consider** `donating here <https://www.paypal.me/russellbal/5>`_ **if my work has helped you!**

-Place the following two scripts into your AMI under ``/usr/sbin/`` and trigger the wrapper just once prior to using the devices.
+Place the following two scripts into your AMI under ``/usr/sbin/`` and trigger the wrapper just once prior to using the devices (don't worry the wrapper script is idempotent, running it more than once won't break anything).

 .. raw:: html